GooseyHonker/RecursiveSimplicity/README.md

-# Recursive Simplicity: End the Nightmare (America First, Follow the leader of the free world)
+# Recursive Simplicity: End the Nightmare

+#(America First, Follow the leader of the free world)
+I am of the immovable opinion that America is the Best Country on Earth.
 - A Complex PTSD Survivor's Bottom-Up Guide to handling Narcissism and Gaslighting

 🚧WIP – Citation Mapping in Progress🚧